 12 Things We’ve Learned Living with a Newfie

 These past 12 years have taught us a lot about this awesome dog breed.
 And in honor of hitting the big 1-2, here are 12 of the things we have learned.
 If you are thinking about getting a Newfoundland yourself, I hope these insights help you make up your mind.
 As you will see, not everything is sunshine and roses (like the dirt….oh the dirt), but we couldn’t imagine a better dog for ourselves than this old lady and have enjoyed (almost) every moment with our wonderful Ayla.
+It may not be the kind of material you’d write my research paper with, but if you ever consider getting one of these loving dogs, you’ll have a good start.

 1. Wise When Young, Youthful When Old